poslegm/munit-zio/README.md

 ### Resource management

-Resource management in ZSuite based on `ZManaged` and MUnit fixtures.
+Resource management in ZSuite based on `Scoped` and MUnit fixtures.
 "Test-local" means that resource will be acquired and released on __every__ `testZ` execution.
 "Suite-local" means that resource will be acquired __before all__ `testZ` executions and released __after all__ `testZ` executions.